nboldhq/docs/contents/45-connected-apps/40 Salesforce setup guide.md

 If you have any questions or need any assistance, kindly write to us at [support@nbold.co](mailto:support@nbold.co)

-1. **Get Started**
+#### 1. **Get Started**

    Once you have created a template to use for the collaboration on sales deals, you can go ahead and install the collaboration solution.
+   > Please Note: To install the solution for the first time, please use the browser version.
+   > Currently, the first-time setup can only be done via the browser version of Microsoft team.

    * Connect and go to the nBold application in Microsoft Teams.

    > To know how to install nBold to your Microsoft Teams, click [here](https://docs.nbold.co/administrator-guide/quick-steps-to-onboard-on-nbold.html#_1-install-nbold-app-on-microsoft-teams)
    >
    > To know how to create collaboration templates, click [here](https://docs.nbold.co/collaboration-templates/create-a-new-collaboration-template.html#_1-create-a-team-that-will-be-the-original-team-for-the-template)

    * Go to the Catalog tab and click on the Collaboration Processes tab on your right.

      ![](/media/screenshot-2022-11-07-at-15-52-01.png)